gicait/DL-for-satellite-image-analysis/README.md

 It's recommended to use GPU for these exercises.
 If GPU is not readily available, Google Colab (https://colab.research.google.com/) which provides free GPUs, can be used for these exercises.

+These tutorials are consisted of example code segments explaining step by step process up to 2 applications of U-Net (building and land cover mapping) starting from basics  linear regression.
+Mathematics behind deep learning concepts is not explained here.
+And conceptual explanation with example code segments that can be adapt to any related problems are given and explained here.

 ## Libraries Used

 Libraries used this tutorial are as follows,